Robert Leo Hulseman: Career

 Hulseman's health deteriorated during his later years following a series of strokes.
 He died from stroke complications at his home in Northfield, Illinois, on December 21, 2016, at the age of 84.
 He was survived by nine children and 30 grandchildren.
 His wife, Sheila, whom he had been married to for 60 years, died in August 2015 and one of his children, Jean Hulseman Kloos, died in August 2016.

-Country singer Toby Keith paid tribute to Hulseman on Twitter, writing, "Raise one for this good man today."
+Country singer Toby Keith paid tribute to Hulseman on Twitter following his death, writing, "Raise one for this good man today."